make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - This is similar to the game of Minecraft where each different world is generated from a unique seed.
-- Since our game is multi-player, it is important that the terrain among players is the same in every detail.
+- Our game is multi-player,
+  so the experience is shared among players and the terrain must be the same in every detail.
 - We also want the terrain to look random, meaning there should be no visible patterns.
 - We call this **pseudorandom**: The terrain is